D9fal/Battleships/README.md

 ## Site Owner Goals
-- To provide the user with an inactive game that he/she can set up to self chanlenge.
+- To provide the user with an interactive game that he/she can set up to self chanlenge.
 - To present the user with an app that functions well and is easy to use.
-- To entice the user to return to the game by allowing his to pick a more complicated setup if needed.
+- To entice the user to return to the game by allowing him to pick a more complicated setup if needed.

 ## User Stories